BombShellReaper/Palworld-Linux-Server/README.md

 # Palworld server
 This is a step-by-step guide on how to set up and run a Ubuntu Palworld server.

+**Disclaimer:** The directories or sub directories might differ from your set-up.
 # Update, Upgrade, & Cleanup
     sudo apt update
     sudo apt full-upgrade -y